 The main purpose of a pronoun is “to replace” a noun.
 The noun a pronoun replaces is called an antecedent.
 Pronouns, though, need to be coordinated with their antecedents.
 If they’re not, confusion quickly emerges for readers.

 A pronoun is like a backup quarterback.
 When the starting quarterback is injured, the backup steps in.
 However, to perform well, the backup must be coordinated and in sync with the entire offense.
-He must know the plays, the formations, the game plan, etc. In the same way, a pronoun must be coordinated and in sync with its antecedent.
+They must know the plays, the formations, the game plan, etc. In the same way, a pronoun must be coordinated and in sync with its antecedent.

 Pronouns are complicated, though, because they have various dimensions.
 One is what’s called “case.”
 There’s the subjective case (when pronouns are used as subjects in a sentence); the objective case (when they’re used as direct or indirect objects); and the possessive case (when they’re used to show possession).
 Below are a few examples.